nehCG/COMS4156-MVC-masters/README.md

    Once again, our entity management system prioritizes the core functionalities related to entities (e.g., CRUD of entities, roles).
    And there various multi-language translation API provided by major technology companies, such as Google Cloud Translation API, Microsoft Translator API, and DeepL API.

+## About Our Client App

+Our client app is an application tailored for pre-K school internal management.
+It provides a centralized platform for administrators, teachers, and other school roles to collaborate and manage various aspects of the pre-K education experience.
+Key Features:

+- Announcement board: the announcement board uses CRUD APIs from /announcement in our service.
+Pre-K school teachers and administrators can post announcements, which will be visible to all Pre-K school employees.
+The announcement board serves as an effective notification platform.

+- Role management: the authorization of each role can be customized.
+This functionality uses /role/list, /role/toAddOrUpdateRolePage, /role/delete, and /module/toAddGrantPage.
+The administrators or other authorized roles are able to manage the authorization of each role in the Pre-K school.
+They are also able to create/delete/edit each role.
+This role management functionality helps to manage the scope of roles within Pre-K school.

+- User management: users can be added, edited, or removed by authorized entities.
+The user management uses CRUD APIs from /user.
+The administrators or other authorized roles are able to manage all employees within the Pre-K school.
+This user management functionality provides the flexibility for adding new teachers or employees.

+- User setting: users are able to update their password.
+This functionality uses /updatePwd from /user in our service After login, individual can change the default password to their choice.
+This user setting helps Pre-K school individual to customize their password and provides data security.

+The users of our app can have comprehensive role management and user management functionalities, while before they may only can communicate using their internal app.